“Why Do I Hate People?” Answers And Support

 Possible reasons behind a “dislike” for multiple people

 There are many reasons why you might be experiencing feelings of frustration or dislike with people in your life.
-For example: You might dislike perceived differences between both of you, and you may not understand certain aspects of their life.
+For example: You might dislike perceived differences between both of you, and you may not understand certain aspects of your life.
 Additionally, you may not like how they treat you or how you feel around them.

 However, there are more than “social” reasons why we may dislike people or groups.
 There may be possible causes within us that are generally contributing to negative emotions and experiences.